risahamm/SmartCalc-v2.0/README.md

     - Move operators from the stack to the output queue until the token at the top of the stack is a left parenthesis.
 If there is no left parenthesis in the stack, there is an error in the expression.

 - Operator (O1):
-    - While there is an token-operator O2 at the top of the stack, that has greater precedence than O1 or they have the same precedence and O1 is left-associative:
+    - While there is a token-operator O2 at the top of the stack, that has greater precedence than O1 or they have the same precedence and O1 is left-associative:
     - Pop O2 from the stack into the output queue
     - Push O1 onto the stack